 Best Places for Craft Cocktails in Detroit

 For specialty cocktails, you must stop in Corktown, where you’ll find Two James Spirits and Sugar House, which basically kickstarted Detroit’s craft cocktail scene.
 Wright & Co. on Woodward Avenue is just as well known for its cocktail selection as it is with its food.
-Chartreuse Kitchen & Cocktails is the only place in Detroit that serves chartreuse cocktails (the liqueur is made by monks in France).
+Chartreuse Kitchen & Cocktails serves delectable chartreuse cocktails (the liqueur is made by monks in France).
 Kiesling in Milwaukee Junction is new on the scene but super popular with locals.
 On top of specialty cocktails, they also have the classic shot-and-a-beer combo.

 Sports Bars in Detroit

 With all four professional sports teams occupying downtown, you bet we have the Detroit sports bars to go with it.
-Hang out at the popular Cheli’s Chili Bar and Hockeytown Café before a game.
+Hang out at the new Tin Roof Detroit and Hockeytown Café before a game.
 Bookies Bar & Grille is great for tailgating, and they offer a shuttle to Comerica Park and Ford Field.
-Anchor Bar, Cobo Joe’s and Tommy’s Detroit Bar and Grill are all near the now-closed Joe Louis Arena, but they are still great bars to catch a game.
+Anchor Bar, and Tommy’s Detroit Bar and Grill are all near the now-closed Joe Louis Arena, but they are still great bars to catch a game.

 Detroit’s bakeries are pretty sweet (we had to).
 Dearborn offers Middle Eastern treats.
 Greektown and Royal Oak are home to everyone’s favorite bakery, Astoria Pastry Shop.
 More Detroit sweet shops include Milano Bakery in Eastern Market, Dilla’s Delights, Avalon International Breads and Bon Bon Bon.
 The suburbs also boast some delicious establishments – Peteet’s Famous Cheesecakes and Good Cakes and Bakes.